 - More compact: Is smaller (127x75mm vs 138x102mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 446g or 49 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (390 versus 350) out of a single battery charge.

 - More modern: Was introduced somewhat (4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the X100F comes out slightly ahead of the FZ2000 (8 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.